In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Strip the mint leaves from the stems; coarsely chop the leaves.
 Set aside half for garnish.

-- Zest 1 lemon and juice both lemons, keeping the zest and juice separate (the juice will be divided between the yogurt and the salad).
-[Zest 2 lemons and juice 3 lemons; save the remaining lemon for another use.]
+- Zest and juice the lemon, keeping the zest and juice separate.
+[Zest both lemons and juice 1 lemon; save the remaining zested lemon for another use.]

 In a small bowl, stir together the Greek yogurt, tarragon, half the mint, lemon zest, and 1 teaspoon [2 tsp] lemon juice.
 Season to taste with salt and pepper.